5 Top Financial Tips To Live Frugally in Hawaii

 Living in Hawaii is a dream for many, but the high cost of living can turn paradise into a savings nightmare.
 When everything has to be imported and shipped, prices on everything from gas to food have a pretty premium price tag.

-That’s good to know if you are planning a Hawaiian vacation, but what about the affordability of trying to live there?
-Hawaiian real estate, whether you rent or own is exorbitant, to say the least.
+It’s one thing to be planning a Hawaiian vacation, but what about the affordability of trying to live there?
+Hawaiian real estate, whether you rent or own, is exorbitant, to say the least.
 In fact, here are some key takeaways from the Hawaii Statewide Real Estate Report:

 The cost of living varies significantly between the islands.
 For more affordable living, consider islands like Moloka’i, where the cost of living is 3.5% lower than Hawaii’s average.
 If you are looking for affordable housing, look for options outside of the most expensive areas.
 For example, the Big Island might have some better deals.Â